- Food & Booze

 Brisbane’s best Italian restaurants

 While many cuisines go in and out of style, Italian pizzas, pastas, and paninis have stood the test of time.
-And alas, while we can’t whisk off to the cobbled streets of Naples or bask under the Tower of Pisa in Rome just yet, at least we have these tortellini-amazing Italian restaurants at home to tide us over.
+And, alas, while we can’t whisk off to the cobbled streets of Naples or bask under the Tower of Pisa in Rome right now, at least we have these tortellini-amazing Italian restaurants at home to tide us over.

-Here’s our pick of Brisbane’s best Italian as part of our series of articles on Brisbane’s top restaurants.
-From traditional mum-and-pop to modern date night friendly joints, these are the places that keep us coming back for more.
+From traditional mum-and-pop to modern date night -joints, these are the places that keep us coming back for more.

 Julius ǀ South Brisbane

-If you’re after that perfect slice of pizza heaven, look no further than Julius pizzeria, whose only fault is that it’s just too damn close to the G&G office (seriously, our pants don’t fit anymore).
-Located on ever-trendy Fish Lane, this constantly awarded five-star eatery is famous for their delectable wood-fired pizzas.
-Do yourself a favour and order calamari and cured meats for antipasti.
-For those who are feeling more macaroni than margherita, be sure to look at Julius’ pasta menu, especially their duck ragu pasta which is se-duck-tively good!
+If you’re after a slice of pizza heaven, look no further than Julius!
+Located on the ever-trendy (and tasty) Fish Lane, this constantly awarded five-star eatery is famous for their delectable wood-fired pizzas.
+Do yourself a favour and order calamari followed by the duck ragu pasta.

 Marinara Trattoria ǀ Paddington

-When you’re craving some of that old-school spaghetti that your Nonna use to make, why not head to Café Marinara Trattoria?
-Nestled upon a hill, this traditional bistro’s red-checkered tablecloths and seaside mural will make you feel like you’re in the heart of Italia.
-All about that comfort food, this tiny but lovely café serves up all your spaghetti and pizza favourites, and serves them well.
+When you’re craving some of that old-school spaghetti that your Nonna used to make, that’s when you should head to Café Marinara Trattoria?
+This traditional bistro’s red-checkered tablecloths and seaside mural will make you feel like you’re in the heart of Positano surrounded by comfort food including pizza, pasta, and some irresistible seafood options like the sizzling king prawns in garlic and lemon juice!

 Spaghetti House Trattoria | South Bank